rcarmo/azure-k3s-cluster/README.md

 ## NVIDIA Support

-Since it is possible to run machines like `Standard_NV6ads_A10_v5` as spot instances, you can now try to run `k3s` on these with `nvidia-docker2`, which should be considered highly experimental since Ubuntu 20.04 is not yet supported on those machines (although 16.04 is).
+Since it is possible to run machines like `Standard_NV6ads_A10_v5` as spot instances, you can now try to run `k3s` on these with `nvidia-docker2`, which should be considered highly experimental since Ubuntu 22.04 is not yet supported on those machines (although older versions are).

 ## Deployment Notes